Parit Raja, Malaysia: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types G. Make sure to find the correct type.
-A lot of adapters for sale now are simply plugs and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types G. Check that you find the right kind.
+The vast majority of adapters currently being sold are simply plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most locations.

 Travel pillow

-If you visit Parit Raja during July, you will probably notice that it can be very hot, very rainy, somewhat stormy and extremely hazy.
-Temperatures tend to hover around the 80s F (low 30s C) during the day, while at night they can dip into the high 70s F (mid 20s C).
+If you visit Parit Raja during May, you will probably find that it can be very hot, very rainy, very stormy and extremely hazy.
+Temperatures tend to hover around the high 80s F (low 30s C) during the day, while at night they can dip into the high 70s F (mid 20s C).
 Humidity is generally between 70 and 80% during the day.
 In terms of precipitation, you can expect it to rain about two thirds of the time.

 What to wear/what to pack: